First part Mothers made from wire – love in the laboratory

 In 1958, Harlow was elected president of the American Psychological Association.
 His speech was entitled “The Nature of Love”.

-He became famous, pop idol, and he was frequently on the TV.
-He got married to another gifted woman, Peggy Kuenne, and fathered two more children.
-Peggy jacked in her equally promising job and stayed at home.
+Having become famous, Harlow was frequently on the television.
+After marrying another gifted child psychologist, Peggy Kuenne, he fathered two more children.
+Peggy gave up her equally promising career to stay at home with them.

-In an interview, he commented that he had been married twice, but “both my wives were too bright to be sucked into women’s lib.”
+In an interview, Harlow commented that although he had been married twice, “both my wives were too bright to be sucked into women’s lib.”

-But a few years after the rise, came the fall.
+However, a few short years after his rise to prominence came the fall.

 ~~{}~~

-The monkeys with the surrogate cloth mothers were not growing up normally.
-They couldn’t play with other monkeys.
-They were aggressive.
+It was found that the monkeys with the surrogate cloth mothers were not growing up normally.
+They were unable to play with other monkeys and were aggressive.

-Some others had symptoms of autism.
-They were moving aimlessly to and fro or they were injuring themselves.
-One of them chewed its entire arm.
+Others displayed symptoms of autism.
+Some kept moving aimlessly to and fro and others began injuring themselves.
+One chewed its entire arm.

-Harlow admitted that he was wrong: Touch and hug alone did not suffice.
+Harlow admitted that he had been wrong: touch and hugs alone were insufficient.

-He didn’t give up.
-He went on adding a new variant: the cradle; a surrogate, rocking mother as well as half an hour of play with real macaques.
-These babies were almost normal when they grew up.
+Still, he didn’t give up.
+He continued adding new variables; he provided a cradle, a rocking surrogate mother as well as half an hour of play with real macaques.
+These babies grew up to be almost normal.

-Harlow’s new conclusion was that touch, cradling and half an hour of play were necessary to be able to love.
+Harlow’s new conclusion was that touch, cradling and half an hour of play were also necessary for the animals to be able to love.

-Soon enough he would figure out that it is impossible to quantify love.
+Soon enough, he realised that it is impossible to quantify love.

 ~

-While he kept living away from his house and family, Harlow indulged himself in drinking.
-His students would spot him in the bars and carry him to the lab.
+While living away from his home and family, Harlow indulged in heavy drinking.
+His students would spot him in the local bars and carry him back to the lab.

 He was ready for the next step: the Rape Rack.